A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Results

-Fig.~\ref{fig:mass_profile} presents the surface mass density profile of each cluster-scale component with the total mass in the left panel, and the component profiles relative to the total mass in the right panel.
-As we focus on the cluster scale mass distribution, DM or baryons profiles do not include the contribution from cluster members besides the BCG, although they are included in the total mass distribution.
+Fig.~\ref{fig:mass_profile} presents the surface mass density profile of each mass component with the total mass in the left panel, and the component profiles relative to the total mass in the right panel.
+We present the DM distribution through the cluster-scale DM component in the left panel and the overall DM, including the cluster member DM, in the right panel.
+The cluster member distribution includes both DM and baryons.
 Thanks to our detailed modelling, we have access to the baryonic fraction and the contribution to each baryonic component.
 We can see that they reach a maximum of $\approx40$ per cent within the BCG, where the baryons are dominated by the BCG \& ICL stellar masses.
-Beyond a radius of $20$~${\rm kpc}$, the ICM becomes the dominant baryonic component, having reached the contribution of the BCG \& ICL at that radius, each accounting for $7$ per cent of the overall mass.
+Beyond a radius of $20$~${\rm kpc}$, the ICM becomes the dominant baryonic component, having reached the contribution of the BCG \& ICL at that radius, each accounting for $8$ per cent of the overall mass.
 The bulk of the baryonic mass in the form of ICM gas represents $\approx10$ per cent of the total mass up to the end of the strong lensing region at $\approx250$~${\rm kpc}$.
+The cluster member baryons contribute only locally to the overall baryonic content.
+Although their total mass can represent as much as the gas distribution when the density of the galaxy is large enough.
+In particular, there are three cluster members around the BCG which contribute up to $8$ per cent of the overall mass locally.